 Columbia & Snake Rivers Packing List

 Some of the most dramatic climatic variations are experienced along the Columbia & Snake Rivers between Portland, Oregon and Clarkston, Washington.
 The geography ranges from dry high-desert and plains to temperate rainforests.
-Daytime temps average between 60°-70°F, but you may experience a 20-degree shift in temperature from one day to the next up to even the high-80's.
+Daytime temps average between 60°-70°F, but you may experience a 20-degree shift in temperature from one day to the next up to even the high-80s.
 Late October-November can be cooler with evening temps dropping to the upper 30s.
 There is even the potential for snow in later November.
 Be sure to check weather reports before your trip and pack accordingly.

 Every day you’ll have opportunities for explorations, whether on deck transiting locks, hiking to a high overlook, walking the paths of historic sites, rafting, or touring a winery.
 Keep weather and your choice of activities in mind when packing.

 Review the details below while "gearing up" and download the packing list for your cruise itinerary:

 The UnCruise style is casual.
 That means t-shirts, sweaters, and sweatshirts, and jeans, khakis, skirts, or whatever is most comfortable for you.
 Bring clothing that layers together easily so that you can add or remove layers throughout the day as conditions change.
 Having several thinner layers that you can easily put on or peel off rather than one or two thick layers provides the most versatility.